 5. Through Search

-People often search groups to join.
+People often search for groups to join.
 Some will find you through search.

 Leave a welcome mat – sets expectations and welcomes